Antarctica 2019 FAQ

 Remind me about what's included, and what's not included.

-Included: Welcome drink and afternoon snack on December 1, 2019 (between 3:00 PM and 6:00 PM).
+Included: Welcome drink and afternoon snack on December 1, 2019 at Albatros Hotel (between 3:00 PM and 5:00 PM).
 All meals from Dinner on December 2nd through breakfast on December 13th.
 Lodging on board ship, shore excursions, photographic instruction and guiding, all lectures and programs aboard ship and on land.

 Not included: Passport and visa fees.
 Items of a personal nature.
 Alcoholic beverages and soft drinks.
 Tips for the ship's crew (recommended $15 per passenger per day).
 Expedition-related clothing and gear.
 Ship to shore communication (ship's email, satellite phone).
 Airport Transfers.
 Hotel and meals in Ushuaia before or after the voyage.
 Anything not specifically listed as included.